Kfkyyian1/bangtantv_exploration/README.md

 1. Column Removal: The 'favouriteCount' column, containing only NA values, and the 'definition' column were removed from the dataset as they were deemed non-essential for the analysis. <br>
 ![image](https://github.com/Kfkyyian1/bangtantv_exploration/assets/146427900/603fe19d-f0b8-43b3-bf7f-82e96721cc7a)

 2. Video Categorization: To enhance analysis, a new column named 'member' was added to categorize each video based on its title.
 Initially, a lookup table dataframe was created to facilitate sustainable categorization of member names.
 Using pattern matching with the grepl function, member names were extracted from video titles.
-Videos with multiple member names were categorized as "Group", those with no member names as "Other", and if a single unique member name was identified, it was assigned to the 'member' column.
+Videos with multiple member names were categorized as "Group", those with no member names as "Other", and if a single unique member name was identified, it was assigned to the 'member' column. <br>
 ![image](https://github.com/Kfkyyian1/bangtantv_exploration/assets/146427900/fe6afd06-6ec1-4cdc-8a94-736f18468204)

 3. Data Export: The cleaned dataset was exported to a CSV file to ensure data integrity and safekeeping for future analysis.